amjltc295/SQL_Homework/README.md

 ```
 └── <your_student_ID>.zip
     └── <your_student_ID>/
         ├── report.pdf                   -> your report
-        └── sql_commands.txt        -> a pure text file with 15 lines of your SQL queries
+        └── <your_student_ID>.txt        -> a pure text file with 15 lines of your SQL queries

 ```
 **Any invalid format (e.g., .rar/.7z ..., missing report, missing screenshots, ...) of the submission will result in 0 points.**